dingo-d/wp-pest/README.md

 While WordPress supports PHP 5.6, it's no longer even supported with security patches (at the time of writing this PHP 7.3 is in the [EOL phase](https://www.php.net/supported-versions.php)).

 The WordPress community needs to move on, and if this package will help somebody to update their servers and PHP version I'll call that a success.

+### The script is stuck on Download WordPress part, what do I do?

+It's not stuck! 😂

+WordPress develop has some 30MB, and downloading anything using a script can be slow, it might take over 5-10 minutes, nothing I can do about that 🤷🏼‍♂️.